Ephrem the Syrian: Life

 In 337, Emperor Constantine I, who had legalised and promoted the practice of Christianity in the Roman Empire, died.
 Seizing on this opportunity, Shapur II of Persia began a series of attacks into Roman North Mesopotamia.
 Nisibis was besieged in 338, 346 and 350.
 During the first siege, Ephrem credits Bishop Jacob as defending the city with his prayers.
 In the third siege, of 350, Shapur rerouted the River Mygdonius to undermine the walls of Nisibis.
 The Nisibenes quickly repaired the walls while the Persian elephant cavalry became bogged down in the wet ground.
 Ephrem celebrated what he saw as the miraculous salvation of the city in a hymn that portrayed Nisibis as being like Noah's Ark, floating to safety on the flood.

 One important physical link to Ephrem's lifetime is the baptistery of Nisibis.
 The inscription tells that it was constructed under Bishop Vologeses in 359.
 In that year, Shapur attacked again.
 The cities around Nisibis were destroyed one by one, and their citizens killed or deported.
 Constantius II was unable to respond; the campaign of Julian in 363 ended with his death in battle.
 His army elected Jovian as the new emperor, and to rescue his army, he was forced to surrender Nisibis to Persia (also in 363) and to permit the expulsion of the entire Christian population.
+Ephrem declined being ordained a bishop by feigning madness, because he regarded himself unworthy for it.

 Ephrem, with the others, went first to Amida (Diyarbakır), eventually settling in Edessa (Urhay, in Aramaic) in 363.
 Ephrem, in his late fifties, applied himself to ministry in his new church and seems to have continued his work as a teacher, perhaps in the School of Edessa.
 Edessa had been an important center of the Aramaic-speaking world, and the birthplace of a specific Middle Aramaic dialect that came to be known as the Syriac language.
 The city was rich with rivaling philosophies and religions.
 Ephrem comments that orthodox Nicene Christians were simply called "Palutians" in Edessa, after a former bishop.
 Arians, Marcionites, Manichees, Bardaisanites and various gnostic sects proclaimed themselves as the true church.
 In this confusion, Ephrem wrote a great number of hymns defending Nicene orthodoxy.
 A later Syriac writer, Jacob of Serugh, wrote that Ephrem rehearsed all-female choirs to sing his hymns set to Syriac folk tunes in the forum of Edessa.
+In 370 he visited Basil the Great at Caesarea, and then journeyed to the monks of Egypt.
+As he preached a panegyric on St. Basil, who died in 379, his own death must be placed at a later date.
 After a ten-year residency in Edessa, in his sixties, Ephrem succumbed to the plague as he ministered to its victims.
-The most reliable date for his death is 9 June 373.
+He died in 373.